-If you work part-time or are about to head off on your summer holiday or a bank holiday weekend, don’t forget to put your out-of-office message on before you go.
-We look at how what you say matters, and why it can help part-time workers to have one all year round.
+Maybe you work part-time.
+Or maybe you’re about to head off on your summer holiday or bank holiday weekend?
+If so, don’t forget to put your out-of-office message on before you go.
+We look at how what you say matters.
+And why it can help part-time workers to have one all year round.

-What you say is particularly important if you have clients or external contacts you will be expecting to hear from you – but also, if new business leads are likely to contact you.
+What you say is particularly important if you have clients or external contacts who will be expecting to hear from you.
+But it’s also important if new business leads are likely to contact you.

-We’ve been reading about some of the more unusual responses employees have used as their out-of-office message in this BBC article.
+We’ve been reading again about some of the more unusual responses employees have used as their out-of-office message in this BBC article.
 Rick Astley’s ‘never gonna reply’ was our personal favourite, but there is a serious message here too.

-“Yesssss, I’m out of here!
+“Yesssss, I’m out of here!”